JuliaLang/julia/doc/src/manual/performance-tips.md

   0.000156 seconds (63 allocations: 2.453 KiB)
 ```

-Note that `@time @eval ...` form is explained in the [`@time`](@ref) documentation.
+Note that `@time @eval` is better for measuring compilation time because without [@eval](@ref), some compilation may
+already be done before timing starts.

-When developing a package, it can be helpful to cache this compilation in the package caches that are "precompiled"
+When developing a package, you may be able to improve the experience of your users with *precompilation*,
-during the `Pkg` installation process or before package load.
-To precompile package code effectively, it's recommended
+so that when they use the package the code they use is already compiled.
+To precompile package code effectively, it's
-to use [`PrecompileTools.jl`](https://julialang.github.io/PrecompileTools.jl/stable/) to run a "precompile workload" during
+recommended to use [`PrecompileTools.jl`](https://julialang.github.io/PrecompileTools.jl/stable/) to run a
-precompilation time that is representative of typical package usage, which will cache the native compiled code into the
+"precompile workload" during precompilation time that is representative of typical package usage, which will cache the
-package `pkgimage` cache, greatly reducing "time to first ..." (often referred to as TTFX) for such usage.
+native compiled code into the package `pkgimage` cache, greatly reducing "time to first execution" (often referred to as
+TTFX) for such usage.

+Note that [`PrecompileTools.jl`](https://julialang.github.io/PrecompileTools.jl/stable/) workloads can be
+disabled and sometimes configured via Preferences if you do not want to spend the extra time precompiling, which
+may be the case during development of a package.

 ### Reducing package loading time

-When keeping the time taken to load the package down is usually helpful.
+Keeping the time taken to load the package down is usually helpful.
 General good practice for package developers includes:

-1. Balancing the need to depending on packages for functionality vs. their load times, including stdlibs which on newer
-   julia versions may not be loaded already as stdlibs are no longer always included in the default sysimage.
+1. Reduce your dependencies to those you really need.
+2. Consider organizing any extended package functionality that is dependent on particular dependencies into
+   [package extensions](@ref) that can serve optional functionality depending on whether the user's environment (or the
+   package depending on yours) has those particular dependencies.
-2. Avoiding adding `__init__` functions to package modules unless unavoidable, especially those which might trigger a
+3. Avoid use of [`__init__()`](@ref) functions unless there is no alternative, especially those which might trigger a lot
-   lot of compilation, or just take a long time to execute.
+   of compilation, or just take a long time to execute.
-3. Watch out for invalidations in the dependency tree during load that could be causing significant recompilation downstream.
+4. Where possible, fix [invalidations](@ref) among your dependencies and from your package code.

-The `InteractiveUtils` tool [`@time_imports`](@ref) can be useful in the REPL to review the above factors.
+The tool [`@time_imports`](@ref) can be useful in the REPL to review the above factors.

 ```julia-repl
 julia> @time @time_imports using Plots